 Simple ways to reduce your air pollution

-Walk or cycle whenever you can
+Walk, cycle or scoot whenever you can

 It’s a stress free journey – you’ll know exactly how long it takes.
 There’s no need to worry about traffic or parking spaces.